knocklabs/docs/pages/send-notifications/delivering-notifications.md

 We will also change the [message delivery status](/send-notifications/message-statuses#delivery-status) and emit corresponding [message events](/send-notifications/message-statuses#message-events) during this delivery lifecycle.
 You can expect to see:

 - A `queued` status when the message has been enqueued for a delivery attempt.
-- A `delivery_attempted` status when Knock has attempted delivery but it failed.
+- A `delivery_attempted` status when Knock has attempted delivery but the attempt has failed.
 The delivery may or may not be retried.
 - An `undelivered` status when Knock has failed to deliver the message and will not retry (either retries have been exhausted or an unretryable error was encountered).

 ### Delivery status retries